 But how does Genny continue to accomplish all of this during COVID-19?
 And how did she take advantage of social media to get recognized and grow her online tutoring business?

-Watch the video now to find out how Genny did the damn thing!
+Watch this video now to find out how Genny Did The Damn Thing!

 Read the script: